Parent Handbook

 Medication In School

-The school nurses work closely with our Education, Health and Care Assistants (EHCAs), who in turn work closely with the children in their class.
-The EHCAs complete competency based training and receive annual updates by the nursing team to administer medicines.
+Our Education, Health and Care Assistants (EHCAs) work closely with the children in their class to support any health needs.
+The EHCAs complete competency based training and receive annual updates by the special school nursing team to administer medicines.

-Medicines that have been prescribed by the child’s GP or Consultant will be dispensed/administered.
+Medicines that have been prescribed by the child’s GP or Consultant will be dispensed/administered by these trained school staff.
 Non-prescription medicines e.g.: paracetamol, can ONLY be administered following prior written consent by the child’s parent/carer, without the need for a GP prescription.

 Prior to medication being dispensed/administered the following procedure applies:

-• All medication must be given directly to school by parents (they must inform the escorts that there is medication for school in the child’s bag) this is then handed to school staff who will then give it to the nurses who will transcribe onto the administration of medication form.
+- All medication must be given directly to school by parents (they must inform the escorts that there is medication for school in the child’s bag) this is then handed to school staff who will then ensure that this is transcribed onto the administration of medication form.

-• ‘PRN – Per Required Need’ medication will only be administered if either it is prescribed or parents have provided prior written consent.
-In both cases, advice from parents will be sought to inform either school staff or the nursing team of the time the last dose was given and the rationale why it was given.
+- ‘PRN – Per Required Need’ medication will only be administered if either it is prescribed or parents have provided prior written consent.
+In both cases, advice from parents will be sought to inform school staff of the time the last dose was given and the rationale why it was given.

 Each container must be clearly labelled as follows;

 A trained member of school staff will request medications if current supplies are due to expire or supplies are running low.
-The nursing team will monitor expiry dates for the rescue medications.
+School staff will monitor expiry dates for the rescue medications.

-If you need to provide non-prescription medication to be administered in school, you must complete a written consent form and send this into school along with the sealed, labelled medication.
-Please click on the link to download the ‘Parent consent to administer non prescription medication form.
+If you need to provide non-prescription medication to be administered occassionally in school, you must complete a written consent form and send this into school along with the sealed, labelled medication.
+Please complete the Non Prescribed PRN Consent Form and send this into school .

 Newfield will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site visit, including overnight stays.
 Parents should let the school know immediately if their child’s needs change.